eka-care/KARMA-OpenMedEvalKit/docs_v2/src/content/docs/user-guide/interactive-mode.md

 ## 2. Choose a Model

-You'll be shown a list of available models that fit your selected mode.
-Navigate using the arrow keys and press Enter to select.
+Next, you’ll get a list of available models.

+Use the arrow keys to scroll through and hit Enter to select the one you want.

 ![Model selection](../../../assets/interactive-model.png)

 ---
 ## 3. Configure Model Arguments (Optional)

-Some models accept additional parameters, like `temperature` or `max_tokens`.
-If prompted, you can:
+Some models let you tweak parameters like `temperature` or `max_tokens`.
+If that’s the case, you’ll be prompted to either:

-- Enter custom values for the arguments.
+- Enter your own values
-- Skip this step to use each argument's default value.
+- Or press Enter to skip

 ![Argument configuration](../../../assets/interactive-model-args.png)